 Here are some ways you can make stylish choices while keeping your remodeling designs “green.”

-The saying I am referring to is “Less is More.”
-One of the easiest ways to come up with eco-friendly design ideas is to keep your designs minimal.
-The minimal design usually has a minimal effect on landfills.
-Instead of a focus on quantity, consider going for quality items that are not short-lived trends or made to NOT last.
+Instead of focusing on quantity, consider going for quality items that are not short-lived trends or made to NOT last.
 By picking classic pieces that have been built with quality in mind, you are far less apt to throw things out in a few years and start over.

 Repurpose, Repurpose, Repurpose

-When remodeling or redecorating, many people get excited at the prospect of throwing everything out and starting all over from scratch: new furniture, new drapes, new carpet, new everything.
+When remodeling or redecorating, many people get excited at the prospect of throwing everything out and starting all over from scratch.
+New furniture, drapes, carpet, new everything!
 But this mindset is not a very green one.

 If there are objects you simply know you can no longer use or don’t want, don’t just throw them in the dumpster because they will eventually end up in a landfill.
 Better to donate them to your local Salvation Army or an organization like Habitat for Humanity.